Clinical Nutrition BSc (with Foundation Year)UCAS Code: B411|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 About the course

-The key role of diet in prevention and management of metabolic diseases such as diabetes and cardiovascular diseases suggests the need for nutrition experts who clearly understand the link between nutrition and disease.
-Our Clinical Nutrition course focuses on the prevention and management of diseases in individual and population levels.
-You will acquire a deep understanding of the role of nutrition in the etiology, pathophysiology and development of clinical conditions and would be highly skilled in a number of practical laboratory and research areas relevant to these conditions.
-This degree is ideal for those who would like to become professional nutritionists working in laboratories, research and clinical settings, or progress to further studies in the areas of dietetics or human nutrition research.
+The management of metabolic diseases such as diabetes and cardiovascular disease requires experts who clearly understand the role of nutrition.
+Our Clinical Nutrition course focuses on the prevention and management of diseases at individual and population levels.
+You will acquire a deep understanding of the role of nutrition in the aetiology, pathophysiology and development of clinical conditions, and will become highly skilled in a number of practical laboratory and other skills relevant to these conditions.
+This degree is ideal for those who would like to become professional nutritionists working in laboratories, research and clinical settings, or progress to further studies in areas such as dietetics or human nutrition research.

-The Clinical Nutrition degree will be mapped against the core competencies of the Association for Nutrition (as required for the accreditation).
-You will be taught in our new Health Sciences building, which features specialist laboratories dedicated to nutrition, comprising purpose-built food and nutrition laboratories that fit into areas of clinical nutrition, nutritional biochemistry and food science.
+You will be taught in our new Health Sciences building, which features specialist laboratories and equipment dedicated to support teaching and research in clinical nutrition, nutritional biochemistry and food science.